grgliner/voxResources/README.md

 * demo_fv.m
 	- Example use of the Fisher Vector function
 * inferqgram.m
-	- Not quite sure what this does
+	- needed for the exemplar
 * loadAll.m
 	- Loads files in the data folder into a single structure in Matlab.